ArpitChaudhary1/Calorie-Counter/README.md

 📜 License
 ---
-This project is open source under the MIT License (if you add one).
+This project is open source under the MIT License.